Liverpool provide Salah injury update after star forced off against Chelsea | Goal.com

 Liverpool are relieved to discover that the injury picked up by Mohamed Salah against Chelsea in Saturday’s FA Cup final is nothing too serious.

-The Egypt international started against the Blues but was replaced before half-time, following a discomfort that saw him go down in pain.
+The Egypt international started against the Blues but was replaced before half-time, following some discomfort that saw him go down in pain.

-He was subsequently subbed off for Diogo Jota as the Reds went ahead to beat Thomas Tuchel’s men after scores stood 0-0 at the end of 120 minutes.
+He was subsequently subbed off for Diogo Jota as the Reds went ahead to beat Thomas Tuchel’s men on penalties after the scores stood 0-0 at the end of 120 minutes.

 Editors' Picks